 - Rest: The best thing to do at this stage is to work with the labour.
 Alternate between periods of rest and activity.
 For example, go for a nice walk followed by a hot shower and nap.
 Resting has to be the hardest part due to the excitement, but it’s worth trying!

 - Eat small, high-energy meals: labour is a workout!
 So you need to fuel your body at this stage to help it over the next two phases of labour.
 Research shows that the energy and caloric needs of parents in labour are similar to those of professional marathon runners.
-Stock up on food that give you lots of energy and are easy to digest: peanut butter and banana sandwiches, protein oats and spaghetti are some great ones! **Just remember, many hospitals do not allow you to eat when you are in labour so have a high-energy meal before heading in.
+Stock up on foods that give you energy and are easy to digest: peanut butter and banana sandwiches, protein oats, and spaghetti are some great ones! **Just remember, many hospitals do not allow you to eat when you are in labour so have a high-energy meal before heading in.

 - Stay hydrated: try to drink half your body weight in ounces of water a day.
 Remember, hydration doesn’t have to come from water only.
 You can have soups, freezies, smoothies, etc. This is also a great time to prepare ice chips for labour.
 Here are a couple of alternative ice chips recipes to bring with you to the hospital.

 - Stay upright & mobile: This is one of the most important things you can do to help your labour day progress and make sure the baby is in the best position possible.
 Go for a walk, get on your hands and knees, use an exercise ball, or even dance!

 - This phase takes about 2 to 8 hours.
 Your cervix effaces (thins) and and dilates (opens) to about 4 to 6 cm.
 Many times this stage begins happening overnight.

 - Contractions will continue to become stronger and longer.
 They will go from irregular to regular and are usually about 3-5mins apart lasting 60-75seconds.

 - You will likely feel the need to be more focused and your mindset will shift to a more focused and internal perspective.